heavenlybilly/fauxy/readme.md

 - Fauxy uses MSW directly from its package, so you can access all MSW features as usual.
 - Faker is only available via Fauxy’s wrapper, which adds convenience methods and some custom enhancements.
-- For more advanced usage and configuration, check out the official MSW repository￼.
+- For more advanced usage and configuration, check out the official MSW repository.